Concrete Subspace Learning based Interference Elimination for Multi-task Model Fusion: Introduction

-In this study, we introduce the CONtinuous relaxation of disCRETE subspace learning, referred to as Concrete subspace learning in short, to identify a common low-dimensional subspace of model parameter space and effectively leverage the shared information within it to address the issue of task interference, while minimizing the impact on overall performance.
-In addition, we introduce enhanced variations of two techniques known as Task Arithmetic and AdaMerging, which we’ve termed Concrete Task Arithmetic and Concrete AdaMerging, respectively.
+We introduce the CONtinuous relaxation of disCRETE (\textit{Concrete}) subspace learning method to identify a common low-dimensional subspace of the model parameter space and effectively leverage the shared information within it to address the issue of task interference, while minimizing the impact on overall performance, as shown in Figure~\ref{fig:overview}.
+In addition, we present enhanced variations of Task Arithmetic, AdaMerging~\cite{yangAdaMergingAdaptiveModel2024}, and TSV-M~\cite{gargiuloTaskSingularVectors2025}, which we have termed Concrete Task Arithmetic, Concrete AdaMerging, and Concrete TSV-M, respectively.

 Specifically, we model the problem as a bi-level optimization problem and introduce a meta-learning framework to find the Concrete subspace mask through gradient-based techniques.
-At the upper level, we focus on learning a shared Concrete mask to identify the subspace, while at the inner level, model merging is performed to maximize the performance of the merged model.
+At the upper level, we focus on learning a shared Concrete mask to identify the subspace, while at the inner level, an existing model merging algorithm is performed to maximize the performance of the merged model.

-We conduct a wide range of experiments across both the vision and language domains, including scenarios involving fully fine-tuned and LoRA fine-tuned models, as well as experiments on multi-task model fusion and generalization.
-The experimental results support the efficiency and effectiveness of our approaches.
+We conduct a range of experiments in both vision and language domains, including scenarios involving fully fine-tuned and LoRA fine-tuned encoder-decoder Transformer models, as well as experiments on multi-task model fusion and out-of-distribution generalization.

-To summarize, our contributions are as follows: \begin{itemize} \item We propose the Concrete subspace learning method to identify a common low-dimensional subspace of model parameter space and effectively leverage the shared information within it to address the issue of task interference while minimizing the negative impact on overall performance. \item We model the problem as a bi-level optimization problem and introduce a meta-learning framework to find the Concrete subspace mask through gradient-based techniques. \item We introduce enhanced variations of two multi-task model fusion techniques known as task arithmetic and AdaMerging, which we’ve termed Concrete Task Arithmetic and Concrete AdaMerging, respectively. \item We conduct extensive experiments on both vision domain and language domain.
-The results demonstrate the effectiveness of our method. \end{itemize}
+To summarize, our contributions are as follows: \begin{itemize}[itemsep=0pt,parsep=0pt,topsep=0pt] \item We propose the Concrete subspace learning method to identify a common subspace of the model parameter space and effectively leverage the shared information within it to eliminate task interference while minimizing the negative impact on performance. \item We model the problem as a bi-level optimization problem and introduce a meta-learning framework to find the Concrete mask through gradient-based techniques. \item We introduce variations of three multi-task model fusion techniques known as Task Arithmetic, AdaMerging, and TSV-M. \item We conduct experiments in both vision and language domains, including fully fine-tuned and LoRA fine-tuned language models.
+Results demonstrate our method's effectiveness. \end{itemize}